WLeiiiii/Gym-ATC-Attack-Project/README.md

 * `v2` for **safety-aware DQN(SafeDQN)** agent

 ## Demo
-Here, we present the gifs of four models under
+Here, we present the demos of four models under
 10 routes scenarios without/with adversarial attacks.
+For safeDQN and safeDQN-X, we only present the results under safety-oriendted attacks.

 |               |         Without Attack         |                     Uniform Attack                      |           Strategically-Timed Attack            |
 |:-------------:|:------------------------------:|:-------------------------------------------------------:|:-----------------------------------------------:|